Belief & Truth vs Knowing & Coherence

 I like to think of truths as sort of a spiral, ever widening and rising higher, rather than fixed or linear.
 The sense of winding up around a mountain trail and as you get higher your view and perspective changes, you can begin to see the forest.
 Maybe the inner question is not “Is [this] true?” but “Is [this] coherent?”
 And then comes trust, trust that what is real will remain, even if your beliefs dissolve.
 And trusting that what is true for one person is not, does not necessarily need to be ‘true’ for another.

 With the exploration of ‘truths’ in mind, I want to dive into the ‘Secrecy vs Sovereignty’ concept.
-See Secrecy to Sovereignty blog.
+Secrecy and sovereignty are opposites in the field of coherence.

 Secrecy vs Sovereignty